AdaCore/gnatstudio/docs/users_guide/main_window.rst

 opposition to the possibly truncated one.

 In addition, one of the lines has an arrow on its left.
-This indicates the line that will be pasted when you select the menu :menuselection:`Edit-->Paste`.
-If you select instead the menu :menuselection:`Edit-->Paste Previous`, then the line below that one will be inserted instead.
+This indicates the line that will be pasted when you select the menu :menuselection:`Edit --> Paste`.
+If you select instead the menu :menuselection:`Edit --> Paste Previous`, then the line below that one will be inserted instead.

-If you double-click on any of these lines, GPS will insert the corresponding text in the current editor, and make the line you clicked on the current line, so that selecting :menuselection:`Edit-->Paste` or the equivalent shortcut will now insert that line.
+If you double-click on any of these lines, GPS will insert the corresponding text in the current editor, and make the line you clicked on the current line, so that selecting :menuselection:`Edit --> Paste` or the equivalent shortcut will now insert that line.

 The local toolbar in the clipboard view provides two buttons:

 * :guilabel:`Append To Previous`.
 If you select this button, the select line will be append to the one below, and removed from the clipboard.
-This means that selection :menuselection:`Edit-->Paste` will in fact paste the two entries at the same time.
+This means that selection :menuselection:`Edit --> Paste` will in fact paste the two entries at the same time.
 This is in particular useful when you want to copy lines from separate places in the initial file, merge them, and then paste them together one or more times later on, through a single operation.